jakejackson1/formidable-pro-pdf-extended/README.md

 Formidable Pro PDF Extended
 ==========================

+**This software is no longer actively maintained or supported.** [Help keep the project alive](http://formidablepropdfextended.com/keep-the-project-alive/).

 Formidable Pro PDF Extended is a Wordpress plugin that allows you to save/view/download a PDF from the front- and back-end, and automate PDF creation on form submission.

 Find out more at [http://formidablepropdfextended.com/](http://formidablepropdfextended.com/).